Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Experiments

 An important assumption in the provided method is that, all the data are assumed to follow the same family of distributions for each of the protected groups.
 However, if this is not the case, for example, if the males' labels follow a gamma distribution, while the females' labels follow a normal distribution, then some advanced models might still encapsulate some information about the protected variable.
 We demonstrate this by running a Montecarlo experiment, where we repeat sampling data from a gamma distribution and a normal distribution.
-In each time, we normalise the data according to \cref{eq:method}, then we measure the SP metric w.\,r.\,t.\ identifying the distribution.
-By running such an experiment, we find that if the gamma distribution has skewness values $2, \frac{2}{\sqrt{10}}, \frac{2}{10}$, then SP exhibits the values $0.1, 0.01, 0.006$, respectively.
-This shows a scenario where the presented method could get weaker for skewed distributions, which is not the case in the FI dataset (see~\cref{fig:dists}).
+In each time, we normalise the data according to \cref{eq:method}, then we measure SPM \wrt\ gender as a binary variable.
+By running such an experiment, we find that if the gamma distribution has skewness values $2, \frac{2}{\sqrt{10}}, \frac{2}{10}$, then SPM exhibits the values $0.1, 0.01, 0.006$, respectively.
+This shows a scenario where the presented method could get weaker for skewed distributions, which is not the case in the FI dataset (see~\cref{fig:dists} in~\ref{app:dists}).

+Our method gives control over the impact of bias (which we try to neutralise) on training, this can be maliciously used to train a model that systematically discriminates against certain groups, which is a potential negative impact; this can be mitigated by monitoring the fairness metrics in~\cref{subsec:metrics}.